79th Academy Awards: Ceremony information

-During the telecast, former U.S. Vice President and environmental activist Al Gore, and Best Actor nominee Leonardo DiCaprio announced that AMPAS would incorporate several environmentally and ecologically conscious features into the ceremony.
+During the telecast, ex-U.S. Vice President and environmental activist Al Gore, and Best Actor nominee Leonardo DiCaprio announced that AMPAS would incorporate several environmentally and ecologically conscious features into the ceremony.
 Designed by Frank Webb and Matthew White, the Architectural Digest greenroom where presenters and winners mingled backstage featured several environmentally friendly features such as a rug made of recycled plastic bottles and walls painted without any volatile organic compounds.
 Other eco-friendly features included the transportation for guests of the awards via hybrid electric vehicles, usage of recyclable paper for ballots and invitations, and serving meals at the Governor's Ball on reusable plates and biodegradable dishware.

 Several other people participated in the production of the ceremony.
 William Ross served as musical director for the ceremony.
 J. Michael Riva designed a new set and stage design for the ceremony.
-Voice actor Don LaFontaine was hired with Gina Tuttle as announcers for the telecast.
+Voice actors Gina Tuttle and Don LaFontaine severed as the official announcers for the telecast.
 Actor Greg Vaughan and Lucky columnist Allyson Waterman co-hosted "Road to the Oscars", a weekly behind-the-scenes video blog on the Oscar ceremony website.
 Members of the dance troupe and contortionist group Pilobolus performed interpretive shadow figures representing scenes and logos from the nominated films.
 Actors Jack Black, Will Ferrell, and John C. Reilly performed a lighthearted musical number written by comedic director Judd Apatow and music composer Marc Shaiman satirizing comedy's lack of recognition at the Academy Awards.
+Before Ennio Morricone was honored with an Academy Honorary Award, Celine Dion performed a new song "I Knew I Loved You" in a tribute for him.
 Conducted by musician Steve Sidwell, the Sound Effects Choir performed voice effects to a montage of classic films.
 Another vignette directed by documentary filmmaker Errol Morris featuring several Oscar nominees discussing what it means to be an Oscar nominee was shown at the beginning of the show.
 Italian director Giuseppe Tornatore assembled a tribute highlighting previous winners of the Best Foreign Language Film.
 Filmmaker Michael Mann produced a montage highlighting American life through the eyes of cinema.